onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks.md

 ### Getting an Image without Setting to UI

-Sometimes, you just want to get the image with Kingfisher instead of setting it to an image view.
-Use `KingfisherManager` for it:
+Occasionally, you might need to retrieve an image using Kingfisher without assigning it to an image view.
+In such cases, use ``KingfisherManager/retrieveImage(with:options:progressBlock:)-80fw1``

 ```swift
 KingfisherManager.shared.retrieveImage(with: url) { result in